Kershaw, LA stars shine, Dodgers top Rays 8-3 in WS opener - WHIZ News

 “Stolen bases are a thing for me.
 That’s how I create runs and create havoc on the basepaths,” he said.

-Tampa Bay’s only previous Series was a five-game loss to Philadelphia in 2008.
+Tampa Bay was held to six hits.
+Its only previous Series was a five-game loss to Philadelphia in 2008.

-After a regular season played without fans, MLB resumed selling tickets with a limited amount for the NLCS at Globe Life and kept that up by allowing about 28% of capacity to be filled at the 40,518 capacity ballpark, where the roof was open.
-The crowd was widely dispersed throughout and was the smallest for the Series since 10,535 attended Game 6 between the Pirates and Tigers at Detroit’s Bennett Park in 1909, according to the Elias Sports Bureau.

-“They’re everywhere.
-They always come out,” Kershaw said.
-“And so for as much as a game as we would have liked it to have been at Dodger Stadium and the 56,000 chanting, after everything that’s gone on this season, to have a 10-, 11,000 people in the stands and the big Dodger fans, this is pretty cool and definitely helps us for sure. ”

 Glasnow was chased after 4 1/3 innings with an ominous pitching line that included three hits, six runs, six walks and eight strikeouts.
 He threw a career-high 112 pitches and became the first to walk six or more in a series game since Edwin Jackson of St. Louis in Game 4 of 2011.
 Glasnow went to three-ball counts on 12 of 23 batters.